glmquint/RottenMovies/Main_Features_&_Requirements.md

 - the service must be built with OOP language

-- user must have 16 or more years
+- user must have 16 or more years to register into the service

-- (Da confermare: service must be implemented through a responsive website)
+> (possible extra function:service must be implemented through a responsive website)